michaelrsweet/htmldoc/trunk/README.txt

     subdirectory and is been generated from HTML "source" files into HTML, PostScript, and PDF using HTMLDOC.

-    HTMLDOC supports most HTML 3.2 and some HTML 4.0 markups as well as BMP, GIF, JPEG, and PNG images.
-Eventually HTMLDOC will be compliant with HTML 4.0 and support style sheets.
+    HTMLDOC supports most HTML 4.0 elements, CSS1 and some CSS2 stylesheet properties, and BMP, GIF, JPEG, and PNG images.
+    The documentation in the "doc" directory provides details about the HTML and CSS supoprt in HTMLDOC.

     Please support continued HTMLDOC development by purchasing HTMLDOC on CD-ROM from the following page:

         http://www.easysw.com/htmldoc/

-    HTMLDOC Basic is available for $49.95 and provides the software on CD-ROM and 30 days of installation support via email, telephone, and WWW.

-    HTMLDOC Professional is available for $499.95 and provides the software on CD-ROM and one year of general support via email, telephone, and WWW.

 INTERNET RESOURCES